viphuangwei/rextester_win/README.md

 -WindowsEngineTests - some tests

 -WindowsExecutionEngine - engine to run native code on windows, currently only for VC++.
 Main security measure is attachnig job object to process, which ensures termination.
-Not very secure.
+Now also user code is sandboxed through http://www.sandboxie.com/ .
+Seems secure.

+-WindowsSandbox - exe that is sandboxed in sandboxie and which spawns usercode

 -WindowsService - web service as an api to WindowsExecutionEngine.